Product May Have Been Discontinued

 Which means this product line contains…

 Above-average protein.
 Near-average fat.
 And below-average carbs when compared to a typical wet dog food.

 Free of any plant-based protein boosters, this looks like the profile of a wet dog food containing an abundance of meat.

-Crave is a grain-free canned dog food using a significant amount of named meats as its main source of animal protein, thus earning the brand 4.5 stars.
+Crave is a grain-free canned dog food using a liberal amount of named meats as its dominant source of animal protein, thus earning the brand 5 stars.

-The following list (if present) includes all dog food recalls since 2009 directly related to Crave.
-If there are no recalls listed in this section, we have not yet reported any events.
+The following automated list (if present) includes all dog food recalls since 2009 related to Crave.

 A Final Word

 The Dog Food Advisor does not accept money, gifts, samples or other incentives in exchange for special consideration in preparing our reviews.

 However, we do receive a referral fee from online retailers (like Chewy or Amazon) and from sellers of perishable pet food when readers click over to their websites from ours.
 This helps cover the cost of operation of our free blog.
 Thanks for your support.

 For more information, please visit our Disclaimer and Disclosure page.